Group Social Skills Training-Adolescents (Ages 14-17)

 How to enroll

-If you are interested in your child joining, please call (207) 594-2952 or email us securely to discuss billing and set up your initial phone interview.
-After the phone triage, the initial intake interview will be scheduled.
+If you are interested in enrolling your child, please call (207) 594-2952 or email us securely to discuss billing and set up your initial phone triage.